leothorp/fullstack-typescript-starter/README.md

 ##### pre-commit (blocks completion of `git commit` on failure):

-Format and lint all staged files (Prettier, Eslint).
+Format and lint all staged files (Prettier, Eslint), as well as typechecking all TS files.
 Use `git commit --no-verify` to skip this check if needed.
-In place of `lint-staged`, this uses a faster custom script.
+In place of `lint-staged`, this uses a faster custom script (see `.husky/pre-commit`).

 ## Future additions / TODOs